wickandbergamot/wickandbergamot/docs/src/developing/clients/javascript-reference.md

 // ]
 ```

-Using `generate` generates a random Keypair for use as an account on Safecoin.
+Using `generate` generates a random Keypair for use as an account on Wickandbergamot.
 Using `fromSeed`, you can generate a Keypair using a deterministic constructor. `fromSecret` creates a Keypair from a secret Uint8array.
 You can see that the publicKey for the `generate` Keypair and `fromSecret` Keypair are the same because the secret from the `generate` Keypair is used in `fromSecret`.

 **Warning**: Do not use `fromSeed` unless you are creating a seed with high entropy.
 Do not share your seed.
 Treat the seed like you would a private key.